SMitra1993/.NETInterrogation/4 - OOPsConcept.md

 ## **Class & Object:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/4%20-%20OOPsConcept.md#oops-concept-)

-Certainly!
-Let's start with explanations for class and object in C#, along with examples and scenarios:

 ### Class: [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/4%20-%20OOPsConcept.md#oops-concept-)

 In C#, a class is a blueprint or template for creating objects.
 It defines the properties, methods, events, and fields that characterize a particular type of object.
 Classes encapsulate data and behavior into a single unit, promoting code reusability, maintainability, and organization.